 There are affiliate links in this post shown with a *.
 I only link to things I recommend.
 All opinions are my own.

 As I was sewing I realized that the mermaid tote bag would also make the perfect stocking with a couple of adjustments.
 It’s great to be able to reuse a pattern in another way!
 Make sure you check the difference in these instructions below like a stiffer interfacing.

 It might be a little cliche, but my daughters love mermaids so much.
-They play with their mermaid skirts all the time (good thing there’s two or they would always be fighting!), and love being mermaids for Halloween.
+They play with their mermaid dress and mermaid skirts all the time (good thing there’s two or they would always be fighting!), and love being mermaids for Halloween.

 diy mermaid stocking

 This video is the original instructions for the mermaid tote bag pattern.
 There are a couple of differences which you can read below.

 - 1/2 yard solid quilting cotton*